phattruongai/phattruongai.github.io/about.md

 subtitle: |-
         Hi, My name is Truong Loc Phat.

-        I am just a person exploring the world with a tremendous curiosity of Science
+        I am a person exploring the world with a tremendous curiosity of Science

         I love immerse myself into Tech, Robotic and Artificial Intelligence
 layout: page